Danziger/gmzcodes/README.md

 ### Accessibility

-- User proper HTML elements (button), and add hover/focus styles to them and to link at the top.
+* User proper HTML elements (button), and add hover/focus styles to them and to link at the top.
-- Breakpoints for main text size.
+* Breakpoints for main text size.
-- Better layout (text should be centered but aligned to left).
+* Better layout (text should be centered but aligned to left).
-- Unsupported browsers warning.
+* Unsupported browsers warning.
-- Offline warning and confirmation when trying to open a link.
+* Offline warning and confirmation when trying to open a link.
 - Dynamically resized bottom menu that can accommodate more actions.
 - Add a better mobile mode that can lock/unlock the scroll if needed.

 ### Keyboard Support

-- Clear canvas with Esc key.
+* Clear canvas with Esc key.
-- Download drawing with Enter key.
+* Download drawing with Enter key.
-- Select colors with numeric keys.
+* Select colors with numeric keys.
+* Increase brush size with +/-.
 - Make this fully accessible with arrows, space and supr keys.

 ### Easter Eggs

-- Custom color selector (console).
+* Custom color selector (console).
-- Random color palette on load: cyberpunk, halloween, christmas
+* Random color palette on load: cyberpunk, halloween, christmas
-- Night mode.
+* Night mode.

 ### Canvas